xP9nda/portfolio/docs/projects/surveillance-state.md

 <br />

-This was my first time creating a 3D game in Unity, and I learned a lot about the engine, 3D modelling and texturing, and I am proud of the positive reception the game received in the comments on itch.io.
+This was my first time creating a 3D game in Unity, and I learned a lot about the engine, 3D modelling and texturing, and programming in C#.
+I am proud of the positive reception the game received in comments on itch.io, and I am glad to have had the opportunity to learn more about the engine and developing 3D games.

 ## Showcase
 The gallery below shows some screenshots from the game.